 The Insurance Practice Group covers virtually all the major legal issues faced by insurers today.
 More than 25 attorneys devote either a large portion of their practice or their entire practice to insurance law.
-In order to provide comprehensive service to the firm’s insurer clients, the attorneys also frequently tap lawyers and professionals from across the firm, including complex litigation attorneys, regulatory experts, and environmental, corporate, employment and antitrust attorneys.
+In order to provide comprehensive service to the firm’s insurer clients, the attorneys frequently tap lawyers and professionals from across the firm, including complex litigation, regulatory, and environmental, corporate, employment, and antitrust attorneys.

-Our attorneys have a depth of experience in handling the many varieties of bad faith claims that may be asserted against insurance companies.
+Our attorneys have deep experience in handling the varieties of bad faith claims that may be asserted against insurance companies.
 We defend “set up” claims arising from settlements made by a claimant and the insured.
 Although we recognize the potential risks posed by such claims, we also understand the ways in which they can be successfully resolved.

 Many matters affecting financial institutions involve class action litigation.
 We have experience in handling and monitoring class action litigation; as a matter of fact, MLA has recently been successful in defeating class certification in a number of class actions.
 Some of our attorneys even creatively utilize class action as a method of settling claims against financial institutions.

 Alternative dispute resolution has become increasingly important in the prompt and efficient resolution of claims against financial institutions.
 Our attorneys mediate successful resolutions to complex claims before nationally known mediators.
 We also have extensive experience in arbitration.